eclipse-iceoryx/iceoryx/doc/design/logging.md

 from scratch.
 The `pbb::ConsoleLogger` is an example of such an implementation and can also be a base for customization.

-The `Impl` part of the logger must fulfil the following interface
+The `BaseLogger` part of the logger must fulfil the following interface

 ```cpp
 public: